Policy statement

 We need to be clear what we expect from them.
 We may need to tell them:

-• We want them to find out what happened
+- we want them to find out what happened

-• Who we need them to speak to
+- who we need them to speak to

-• to establish why it happened
+- to establish why it happened

-• Get any information that sheds light on individual or organisation responsibility
+- get any information that sheds light on individual or organisation responsibility

-• Look at what has been done to put the matter right
+- look at what has been done to put the matter right

-• Take a view on hat has been done, or needs to, to prevent this happening again.
+- take a view on hat has been done, or needs to, to prevent this happening again

 Where an enquiry touches on the practice of another local authority

 Complexities can arise where the cause for concern that an adult safeguarding enquiry is looking in to relates to the actions or responsibilities of another local authority.
-This can be particularly true when the issues in an adult safeguarding 42 enquiry led by one local authority might relate to matters that need to be addressed through complaints or H.R. processes of another local authority.
-Where Surrey County Council is involved in such circumstances there should be early discussions of the respective roles and responsibilities of the two local authorities at an appropriately senior level.
+This can be particularly true when the issues in an adult safeguarding 42 enquiry led by 1 local authority might relate to matters that need to be addressed through complaints or H.R. processes of another local authority.
+Where Surrey County Council is involved in such circumstances there should be early discussions of the respective roles and responsibilities of the 2 local authorities at an appropriately senior level.

 Safeguarding Adults Reviews